Are German Shepherds Good Family Dogs? Temperament & Popularity

 German Shepherds are one of the most popular dog breeds globally.
 Their widespread breeding and development might make you think that they are an older breed that slowly spread worldwide.
 But in fact, historically, German Shepherds are a relatively new breed.
 They were first developed in the 1800s in Germany.
 They were supposed to be the blend of many dogs with the most desirable traits.

 In the modern-day United States, German Shepherds have ranked among the top 10 most popular dogs for the last 5 years.
-It is no surprise that they are considered by many families who want to adopt a dog.
-But since a German Shepherd is a large breed with a fluctuating temperament, are they good family dogs?
-Let’s find out!
+German Shepherds make great family dogs and it is no surprise that they are considered by many families who want to adopt a dog.
+But since a German Shepherd is a large breed with a fluctuating temperament, let’s find out why they make good family dogs.

 German Shepherd Temperament